Teo-Rortais/turtlebot3-person-follower/docs/SETUP.md

 # Setting up the project

-To set up the project you need to flash the Jetson with JetPack SDK Manager, build and initialize the TurtbleBot3 and install ROS on both devices.
-Here is a list of all the hardware, and software I used :
+To set up the project, you need to flash the Jetson with JetPack SDK Manager, build and initialize the TurtleBot3 and install ROS on both devices.
+Here is a list of all the hardware and software I used:

-### Equipement I used
+### Equipment I used

 - Jetson Orin Nano \[8GB developer kit version\]
 - TurtleBot 3 Burger Kit
 - USB Camera (C920 HD Pro Webcam from logitech)
-- Computer with the following softwares :
+- Computer with the following software:
 	- NVIDIA SDK Manager
 	- Raspberry PI Imager
 	- SD Card Formatter
 - 2 Micro SD Cards
 - Keyboard/Mouse/Screen
-- Display Port cable
+- DisplayPort cable
 - Micro HDMI cable
 - USB-A to USB-C cable
 - Jumper Wire